 After spending the day sunbathing and swimming at Corona del Mar State Beach, you can head over the rocky jetty to Newport Harbor, a man-made marina and boardwalk.
 Newport Harbor is a charming destination with views of yachts, sailboats, and racing boats dotting the blue water.

-The marina is home to clubs and rental agencies that offer sailboat rentals or luxurious day cruises.
+The marina is home to many clubs and rental agencies that offer sailboat rentals or luxurious day cruises.

 Newport Harbor also has a wealth of restaurants that run the culinary gamut to grab a casual or formal dinner.
 There’s also a fishing dock with picnic tables and volleyball courts.